Welcome to my Trip Report on my favorite airline, EVA Air!

 The flight was at 1540 hours but I got to the airport early to hang around there until the departure time arrived.

 Prime Ribeye Xcut with Root Beer - Sadly, the standard has dropped.
 I asked for a medium cooked steak, it was poorly done.
-Most parts of it was medium rare.
+Most parts of it were medium rare.
 I didn't bother kicking a fuss and instead ate finish quickly and left.

 This was my first time flying with EVA Air at terminal 3.
 Previously it operated flights out of Terminal 1.